 The Minnesota State Cattlemen's Association: striving to better the cattle industry.

-MSCA provides a voice for the cattlemen and women in Minnesota.The Minnesota State Cattlemen’s Association is a membership-based organization that represents cattlemen and individuals who are part of the Minnesota beef community.
-MSCA is primarily focused on addressing local, state and federal issues that impact the long-term viability of cattlemen in our state.
-MSCA also works on several promotional and educational activities during the year, including the Summer Beef Tours, Trade Shows, Farmfest, MSCA Annual Convention and supporting Local Affiliate activities.
+MSCA provides a voice for the cattlemen and women in Minnesota.The Minnesota State Cattlemen’s Association is a membership-based organization representing cattle producers and individuals who are part of the Minnesota beef community.
+MSCA is primarily focused on addressing local, state and federal issues impacting the long-term viability of cattlemen in our state.
+MSCA also works on several promotional and educational activities during the year including the Summer Beef Tour, trade shows, Farm Fest, MSCA Annual Cattle Convention and supporting local affiliate activities.

 Mission: To create and maintain an economic and political climate that provides individual members the opportunity to sustain and grow the cattle industry in Minnesota.